KB-AB82 rev 2

 v0_1_rollback_pattern: knowledge/dev/laws/dieu44-trien-khai/execution/dot-iu-cutter-v0.1-p0-production-command-review-package-2026-05-15.md (§2.10 / §7)

-End of Phase α rollback draft.
+End of Phase α rollback draft (revision 2).

 Back to Knowledge Hub knowledge/dev/laws/dieu44-trien-khai/v0.2-ddl-authoring/dot-iu-cutter-v0.2-phase-alpha-rollback-draft-2026-05-15.md